patils-dev/WeatherAppv1/README.md

 # WeatherAppv1
-Web application which shows current date,time and weather of specified city.
+Web application which shows current date,time.
+We can get weather of some cities which are stored in json file.I have developed this application to learn array in javascript and its function.
 ## Technology Used:
 HTML, CSS, JavaScript(ES6), Bootstrap
 ## Objective: